 Baptised: Garrison Chapel, Cork, Ireland.

-Died: 26th January 1901; age: 40; KiA at Twyfelaar, Limpopo, South Africa – in Major-General Horace Lockwood Smith-Dorrien’s engagement.
+Died: 26th January 1901; age: 40; KiA on the march between Wonderfontein and Carolina – in Major-General Horace Lockwood Smith-Dorrien’s engagement.
 Served just over 21 years.

 Residence: Angel Hill, Bury St. Edmunds, Suffolk.